itrharrison/ukskao-townhall-25/README.md

 You can find the School on google maps [here](https://maps.app.goo.gl/M9uK2BpVGZbLjqp19).

+The WX (West Extension) building itself is [here](https://maps.app.goo.gl/Hs3gNAJCHgnJKisx7) and you can find further information about Accessibility within the building [here](https://www.accessable.co.uk/cardiff-university/cathays-park-campus/access-guides/west-building-extension).

+The building is just outside the city centre (less than five minutes from the edge), so is readily accessible by public transport and walking.
+If you require parking a limited amount is available, with details at the bottom of [this page](https://www.cardiff.ac.uk/visit/accessibility/cathays-park-campus/queens-buildings)

-The WX (West Extension) building itself is [here](https://maps.app.goo.gl/Hs3gNAJCHgnJKisx7).
-On the Monday there will be both signs and people guiding you as to how to get to the room.
+On the Monday morning there will be both signs and people guiding you as to how to get to the room.

 ## Programme
 Please note the details of this programme are subject to change!